Spider19996/ha-tally-list-lovelace/README.md

 ```yaml
 type: custom:tally-list-card
 ```
 All users detected by the integration appear in the dropdown.
 Admins (as defined in the Tally List integration) may choose any user; regular users can only select themselves.
-Drink prices are taken from sensors named `sensor.preisliste_<drink>_price`.
-If `sensor.preisliste_free_amount` exists, its value is deducted from each user's total.
+Drink prices are taken from sensors named `sensor.price_list_<drink>_price`.
+If `sensor.price_list_free_amount` exists, its value is deducted from each user's total.
 Sensors named `sensor.<name>_amount_due` override the calculated amount due.

 Pressing **+1** adds a drink: